mobizt/ESP_SSLClient/README.md

 # ESP SSLClient

-The upgradable SSL Client for ESP8266, ESP32 and and Raspberry Pi (Arduino Pico RP2040) that supports external network interfaces e.g., WiFiClient, EthernetClient, and GSMClient.
+The upgradable SSL Client for ESP8266, ESP32, Raspberry Pi (Arduino Pico RP2040) and all Arduino devices that supports external networking interfaces e.g., WiFiClient, EthernetClient, and GSMClient.

-This library is able to use in SMTP and IMAP applications and library with STARTTLS command.
+This library provided the Secure Layer Networking (SSL/TLS) TCP Client.

 The Arduino Client library buffer size should be large enough (1k or more) for transporting SSL data.

 The RP2040 boards required Arduino-Pico SDK from Earle F. Philhower https://github.com/earlephilhower/arduino-pico

+This library used light weight SSL engine library BearSSL for secure data encryption and decryption.

+In ESP8266 device, the native BearSSL in Core SDK will be used and built-in BearSSL library will be used for other Arduino devices.

+This library is fully compatible and able to work with [ESP-Mail-Client](https://github.com/mobizt/ESP-Mail-Client) library seamlessly.

+### Supposted Arduino Devices with flash size > 128k.

+ * ESP32
+ * ESP8266
+ * Arduino SAMD
+ * Arduino STM32
+ * Arduino AVR
+ * Teensy 3.1 to 4.1
+ * Arduino Nano RP2040 Connect
+ * Raspberry Pi Pico

+ ### Supposted Networking Devices with Client (with driver) library.

+ * WIZnet Wxxx series modules
+ * All SPI Ethernet modules
+ * All GSM modules
+ * All WiFi modules

+## Features

+* **Using BearSSL SSL engine for all devices (V2.0.0).**

+* **Supports all Arduino devices with enough program flash space (128k or more).**

+* **First and only one SSL Client library that support SSL/TLS connection upgrades.**

+* **Support STARTTLS in Email application.**

+* **Use Client pointer without copy to constructor then it can be changed seemlessly at run time.**

+* **The receive and transmit buffer memory can be reserved as supported by BearSSL.**

+* **Easy to use as it provides the same interface functions as in ESP8266's WiFiClientSecure.**

+* **Supports the authentications as in WiFiClientSecure.**

 ## Basic Usage
 ```cpp